-This process gives integration between customer master record, sales organization, sales offices, distribution channels, divisions and plants.
+This process gives integration between customer master records, sales organization, sales offices, distribution channels, divisions, and plants.

-Here in this article, we are going to discuss the steps in details.
+Here in this article, we are going to discuss the steps in detail.

 SAP OTC Process Flow

-SAP OTC is a process involved customer sales order creation and satisfying customer requirements via delivery.
+SAP OTC is a process involving customer sales order creation and satisfying customer requirements via delivery.